Umi-svg/Umi-svg/README.md

 🐍 Programming with Python: Python, Object-Oriented Programming, Pandas, Numpy, Matplotlib, Seaborn, Plotly, EDA

+➕ Additional Specializations: Risk Analysis, Product Analysis, Marketing Analysis, Financial Analysis, Payment and Monetization Analysis

 Connect with me on [LinkedIn](https://www.linkedin.com/in/oumi-idrissi/), and take a look at the dashboards I’ve published on [Tableau Public](https://public.tableau.com/app/profile/oumi.idrissi/vizzes).

-You can find all my Data Analytics projects below ⬇️
+You can find all my Data Analytics projects in the repository below ⬇️